Can commending positive behaviour make school a better place for everyone?

 Commending positive behaviour in the classroom, rather than just high scores, could make school a better place for everyone

 Rewards (and sanctions) are a big part of school life.
 Rewards might be informal: a well done, a smiley face drawn next to a particularly lovely explanation, a sticker or stamp.
 They could also be formal: merits, commendations, house points.
-You might record formal rewards, communicating them home or adding them up to earn further rewards.
+You might record formal rewards, communicating them home or adding them up for learners to earn further rewards.

 Rewarding students is an easy win for teachers – students like getting rewards and on the whole teachers like giving them.
 But how does rewarding particular students influence the behaviour of those around them?
 Could we be promoting less desirable behaviours through our rewards?